oVirt/ovirt-site/source/feature/engine-cleanup.html.md

       * Default mode is interactive - asking if to drop DB or not.
         Message: Drop data base? if you want to reuse the existing database for the future installation choose no.
-      * Message at the end: Finished cleanup please run 'yum remove ....' and then re-install
+      * Message at the end: Finished cleanup it is now safe to rerun engine-setup.
       * If it did not dropped DB add: Note that after re-install you'll have to run Hosts re-install/re-approve
-      * Add a non-interactive switch -b, default is drop DB.
+      * Add -h/--help
-      * Add another switch: --preserve-db
+      * Add message (Hide all options except -d/-u/-h in the usage message/help)

 ### Detailed Description